Amygdala: Anxiety

-Mammals have very similar ways of processing and responding to danger.
-Scientists have observed similar areas in the brain – specifically in the amygdala – lighting up or becoming more active when a mammal is threatened or beginning to experience anxiety.
-Similar parts of the brain are activated when rodents and humans alike observe a dangerous situation, the amygdala playing a crucial role in this assessment.
-By observing the amygdalae's functions, it can determined why one rodent may be much more anxious than another.
-There is a direct relationship between the activation of the amygdala and the level of anxiety the subject feels.

-Feelings of anxiety start with a catalyst – an environmental stimulus that provokes stress.
+Feelings of anxiety start with an environmental stimulus that provokes stress.
 This can include various smells, sights, and internal sensations that result in anxiety.
 The amygdala reacts to this stimuli by preparing to either stand and fight or to turn and run.
-This response is triggered by the release of adrenaline into the bloodstream.
+This response is triggered by the release of adrenaline into the bloodstream; the amygdala sends signals to the paraventricular nucleus of the hypothalamus for the initiation of the HPA axis response.
 Consequently, blood sugar rises, becoming immediately available to the muscles for quick energy.
 Shaking may occur in an attempt to return blood to the rest of the body.
-Apart from initiation of stress, long-term changes in amygdala neurons may also increase anxiety after long-term or traumatic stress, led by the action of stress-related hormones within the amygdala.
+Long-term changes in amygdala neurons may also increase anxiety after long-term or traumatic stress, led by the action of stress-related hormones within the amygdala.
 On the flip side, blocking the action of stress hormones in the amygdala reduces anxiety.
-A better understanding of the amygdala and its various functions may lead to a new way of treating clinical anxiety.

-Posttraumatic stress disorder

-There seems to be a connection with the amygdalae and how the brain processes posttraumatic stress disorder.
-Multiple studies have found that the amygdalae may be responsible for the emotional reactions of PTSD patients.
-One study in particular found that when PTSD patients are shown pictures of faces with fearful expressions, their amygdalae tended to have a higher activation than someone without PTSD.

-Bipolar disorder

-Amygdala dysfunction during face emotion processing is well-documented in bipolar disorder.
-Individuals with bipolar disorder showed greater amygdala activity (especially the amygdala/medial-prefrontal-cortex circuit).
+There may also be a link between the amygdala and anxiety.